 - 5.1 Fairness at work and good job performance go hand in hand.
 Tackling discrimination helps to attract, motivate and retain staff and enhances an organisation's reputation as an employer.
 Eliminating discrimination helps everyone to have an equal opportunity to work and to develop their skills.

 - 5.2 Equalities training also helps staff with situations where they may have to engage with customers who have specific needs.
 In some cases, staff members may have no experience of dealing with such specific needs and it is in such instances that misunderstandings can happen.

-- 5.3 The Policy Unit is responsible corporately for co-ordinating Equalities training provision and liaising with staff, tutors, training providers and examination bodies in order to provide a quality and cost-effective programme.
+- 5.3 The Equalities and Welsh Language team are responsible corporately for coordinating this training provision and liaising with staff, tutors, training providers and examination bodies in order to provide a quality and costeffective programme.

-- 5.4 The courses offered to staff include, but are not limited to the following:-
+- 5.4 The courses offered to staff include, but are not limited to the following:

 - Conversational Welsh classes (ranging from taster courses and 2 day courses to full 30 week qualifications, up to 'A' level);

-- Conversational British Sign Language courses (from taster courses and 10 week Introduction level up to the different NVQ level year courses);
+- Conversational British Sign Language courses (from taster courses and 10-week Introduction level up to the different NVQ level year courses);

 - Deaf Awareness;

 - General Equalities Awareness sessions;

 - Equality in Policy Development;

 - Gender Awareness;

 - Typetalk Awareness;

 - Age Awareness The Future;

 - Involving Older People;

 - Maximising Income for the 50+;

 - Intergenerational Working;

 - Age Proofing Services;

 - Dyslexia Awareness;

-- LGBT Awareness:
+- LGBT Awareness;

 - Religious Awareness;

 - Understanding Sight Loss;

 - Disability Awareness;

 - Deafblind Awareness

 - Race Equality;

 - Basic Skills Awareness;

-- Accredited ILM Level 2 Equalities Module;

 - Bespoke courses, tailored to the needs of the service area or team.